Top 10 Local Dishes and Can’t-Miss Food in Bologna, Italy

 Bolognese green lasagna involves spinach noodles in layers combined with ragú and bechamel.
 What a delicious idea!
 Of course, it wouldn’t be a proper green lasagna without an unspecified amount of Parmigiano Reggiano.
 We won’t say how much we like to use when preparing it.
 This is definitely a healthy and complete dish that we’d like to see more in any and all restaurants around the globe.

-Of course, preparing the spinach noodles is not an easy tasks, and doing all the lasagna, as with any other typical lasagna dish, is a labour of love that will take a considerable amount of time.
+Of course, preparing the spinach noodles is not an easy task.
+Making all the lasagna pasta, as with any other typical stuffed pasta dish, is a labour of love that will take a considerable amount of time.
 Thankfully, when visiting Bologna you’ll be able to find it all around and taste a variety of them.
 Definitely make sure to try it in at least one of the best restaurants in Bologna.

 Green-noodle lasagna at Drogheria della Rosa in Bologna, Italy